Particular/docs.particular.net/nservicebus/msmq/transportconfig.md

 ### Unreliable (Transactions Disabled)

-In this mode when message is received from an input queue it's immediately removed from it.
-If processing fails the message is lost, because the operation cannot be rolled back.
-Also any other operation performed when processing the message is executed outside of the transaction, it can't be rolled back.
-That might lead to undesired side effects.
+In this mode when a message is received it is immediately removed from the input queue.
+If processing fails the message is lost because the operation cannot be rolled back.
+Any other operation that is performed when processing the message is executed without a transaction and cannot be rolled back.
+This can lead to undesired side effects when message processing fails part way through.